Orange-OpenSource/ouds-ios/docs_release/README.md

 variables:
   ALPHA_BRANCH_TO_BUILD:
     value: ""
-    description: "The name of the branch to build as alpha version"
+    description: "Mandatory: The name of the branch to build as alpha version"
-  IOS_ISSUE_NUMBER:
+  ALPHA_ISSUES_NUMBERS:
     value: ""
-    description: "The number(s) of the issue(s) in GitHub which will be implemented in ALPHA_BRANCH_TO_BUILD and built (e.g.: '42' or seperated with commas '42, 666, 1337')"
+    description: "Mandatory: The number(s) of the issue(s) in GitHub which will be implemented in ALPHA_BRANCH_TO_BUILD and built (e.g.: '42' or seperated with commas '42, 666, 1337').
+Will be used also for GitHub notifications."
   GITHUB_REPOSITORY_NAME:
     value: "ouds-ios"
-    description: "The name of the repository to use for builds (default: ouds-ios)"
+    description: "Mandatory: The name of the repository to use for builds (default: ouds-ios)"
   GITHUB_ORGANIZATION_NAME:
     value: "Orange-OpenSource"
-    description: "The name of the GitHub organization containing the repository to use for builds (default: Orange-OpenSource)"
+    description: "Mandatory: The name of the GitHub organization containing the repository to use for builds (default: Orange-OpenSource)"
   BETA_BRANCH_TO_BUILD:
     value: "develop"
-    description: "The name of the branch to build as beta version (default: develop)"
+    description: "Mandatory: The name of the branch to build as beta version (default: develop)"
   PRODUCTION_BRANCH_TO_BUILD:
     value: "main"
-    description: "The name of the branch to build as production version (default: main)"
+    description: "Mandatory: The name of the branch to build as production version (default: main)"
   PATH_TO_IPA:
     value: "./tmp/ouds-ios/Showcase/build/Showcase.ipa"
-    description: "The path to get the IPA for artifacts (default: ./tmp/ouds-ios/Showcase/build/Showcase.ipa)"
+    description: "Mandatory: The path to get the IPA for artifacts (default: ./tmp/ouds-ios/Showcase/build/Showcase.ipa)"
   PATH_TO_ZIP:
     value: "./tmp/ouds-ios/Showcase/build/oudsApp.zip"
-    description: "The path to get the ZIP for artifacts (default: ./tmp/ouds-ios/Showcase/build/oudsApp.zip)"
+    description: "Mandatory: The path to get the ZIP for artifacts (default: ./tmp/ouds-ios/Showcase/build/oudsApp.zip)"
   PATH_TO_APP_SOURCES:
     value: "./Showcase"
-    description: "The path where the sources to build are (default: ./Showcase)"
+    description: "Mandatory: The path where the sources to build are (default: ./Showcase)"

 # All stages for alpha, beta, production builds and releases
 stages:
   - prepare-alpha
+  - test-alpha
   - build-alpha
   - prepare-beta
   - test-beta